 - The earning capacity of the parents; and

 - The assets of the parents.

-Therefore, it does not mean every 5-year-old child will require a child maintenance contribution of R 500 00 (five hundred rand).
-A contribution of R 500 – 00 for a specific 5 year-old child might be reasonable or even too high, depending on the circumstances.
+Therefore, it does not mean every 5-year-old child will require a child maintenance contribution of R 500 00 (five hundred rands).
+A contribution of R 500 – 00 for a specific 5-year-old child might be reasonable or even too high, depending on the circumstances.
 Let me provide you with two scenarios:

 A 5-year-old child’s parents each earns R 500 – 00 per month.
 They were bringing up the child perfectly under the circumstances with their modest standard of living which is the norm in the area they live in.
 Furthermore, this is the same standard the parents were accustomed to when they were raised by their parents.
 If they are to estimate the costs of the child, it would be about R 200 – 00 per month which goes to food, shelter, clothes etc.